What is it?

-Why did I receive a T5007 when I didn’t receive any payments from the Yukon Workers’ Compensation Health and Safety Board during the year?
+Why did I receive a T5007 when I didn’t receive any payments from the Workers’ Safety and Compensation Board during the year?

 We always send the T5007 to the injured worker regardless of who receives the payments.
 Payments may be made to others under several circumstances.

 Your employer may continue to pay your wages while you are receiving compensation.
 We then reimburses your employer for the wage-loss benefits you’ve received.

 If payments are made to a trustee, a T5007 slip would have been issued in your name in care of the trustee.
 This also applies to any dependent spouse or child, because either is considered to be the primary payee.

 Your employer is responsible for determining if or how the payments are recorded on your T4 slip.
 These amounts are dependent upon your particular employment arrangement.